HandsOnDataViz/bookdown-template/docs/bookdown-template.md

 Figure 4: Testing outwidth and dpi together.
 </p>

-### TESTING with out.width=200 and auto-smaller-pdf in HTML and PDF
+### TESTING with out.width=200 and auto-even-smaller-pdf in HTML and PDF

 …as shown in Figure <a href="#fig:screenshot-tall4">5</a>.